Raidens-1/Baileys/README.md

     logger: P({ level: 'debug' }),
 })
 ```
 This will enable you to see all sorts of messages WhatsApp sends in the console.

 ### How Whatsapp Communicate With Us

 > [!TIP]
 > If you want to learn whatsapp protocol, we recommend to study about Libsignal Protocol and Noise Protocol

 - **Example:** Functionality to track the battery percentage of your phone.
 You enable logging and you'll see a message about your battery pop up in the console:
-    ```json
+    ```
     {
         "level": 10,
         "fromMe": false,